 If you don’t have the money to hire an accountant, and don’t have the time to handle payroll yourself, consider using payroll software.
 There are many great software solutions designed to make life easier for small businesses.
 This plethora of options means you can pick the software that best meets your needs and your budget.

 Using a software solution takes the pressure of handling payroll off of you.
 It ensures that your employees get paid on time, and often it can even take care of tax withholding.
-Start researching software solutions by checking out Intuit Payroll, Paychex, and Gusto.
+Start researching software solutions by checking out Square Payroll, Surepayroll by Paychex, and Gusto payroll.